The Self and the structure of the personality — part 2

 The cakras are interconnected through vertical energy channels within the subtle body.
 Some people spontaneously feel them as streams of force while others perceive them as streams of light.
 When subtle inner energies open a cakra, the inner powers, or siddhis that belong to that cakra awaken and become available.
 This awakening can be achieved intentionally, for example, as part of focused hatha and rajayoga practices, but it can also happen spontaneously or as a consequence of other forms of yoga (LY — II, pp. 237–238, 460–464).

-To end this discussion of the cakras, it may be noted that in my experience the different types of consciousness that the main cakras represent tend to be easily recognizable by people as located in their traditional bodily locations.
+The different types of consciousness that the main cakras represent tend to be easily recognizable by people as located in their traditional bodily locations.
 These locations are also commonly referred to in the English language.
 As mentioned above, it is part of common English usage to say that business people follow their gut feelings (the seat of the middle vital that houses ambition); charitable organizations ask people to open their heart (the seat of the higher emotions); and teachers admonish children to use their head (where the ājñā cakra houses the faculty of thought).
 The different layers are, in English, also used to indicate specific kinds of unease.
 There is a commonly understood difference between butterflies in one’s stomach, a heartache, a lump in one’s throat, and a headache.
 While they are clearly part of the common understanding of human nature and have quite a prominent place in literature, they have perhaps not been given as much attention in academics as they deserve.
 This is unfortunate because a good understanding of these different centers can help considerably with the development of insight and mastery over one’s drives and motives.
 The ability to locate the center of one’s consciousness in any of them at will should, in fact, be considered an important life-skill, which could quite well be taught in school.